cwchan0212/self-user-file/README.md

 # Implementation of the use of express + ejs + MongoDB to User Profile Management (CRUD operations)

-Express is a minimal and flexible Node.js web application framework that provides robust features for web and mobile applications, EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
+Express is a minimal and flexible Node.js web application framework that provides robust features for web and mobile applications, EJS is a simple templating language that lets us generate HTML markup with plain JavaScript.
 No religiousness about how to organize things.
 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

 CRUD operations in the MongoDB with the following steps.
---

-File Structure
+Folder Structure

 ```
 public/